Peanut butter oat balls are one of the easiest homemade snacks you can make using just four simple pantry staples and no baking required. 👇👇

 Optional Add-Ins

-These can add extra nutrition or boost the flavor.
+This base recipe is flexible, so you can easily adjust the flavor depending on what you have in your pantry.
 My only recommendation is to not use too much.
 You want to make sure that the balls will still stick together nicely.

 STEP 1: Mix Ingredients